 My attorney was friendly and nice, and I thought he was a good lawyer because he took the time to answer some of my calls and meet with me before each hearing.
 But now I see that he did not help me understand my situation.
 I never knew what to expect from the next court hearing or why we kept returning to court.
 He also did not challenge the court or the child welfare agency in any way.

 At times I wanted to speak up in court.
 My children told me that they were being abused in foster care, and I wanted the agency to move them to a new foster home.
-I believed that should have been a priority.
 But I didn’t dare to ask too many questions.
-I didn’t want to make my case more complicated and I was intimidated by the referee.
+I didn’t want to make my case more complicated and I was intimidated by the referee, which is like a judge.
 My lawyer seemed intimidated, too.
 He stayed quiet in court.

 Even so, I believe my children should not have had to go through a painful year of separation.
 My attorney could have been much more aggressive in pushing the court to return my children to me.
 Or, if I’d had an attorney at the Team Decision-Making meeting, I could have gotten preventive services instead of having my children removed.

-After I reunified with my children, I was able to become a Parent Partner, providing other parents with what I needed when my children were in the system: emotional support, resources and guidance.
+After I reunified with my children, I was able to become a Parent Partner, providing other parents with emotional support, resources and guidance.
 Now that I work with other parents, I’m sometimes thankful for my attorney, even though I believe he could have done so much more to communicate with me and teach me my rights.

 One mom I worked with had an attorney who talked down to her.
 In the waiting room at the courthouse, he made comments about how bad she smelled and asked, “Do you even know how to read?”
-He humiliated her.
-Amazingly, he didn’t think there was anything wrong with his behavior.
 He seemed surprised when the parent asked for a new attorney.

 The Extra Mile

 I’ve also seen the kind of progress parents can make with a strong attorney.
-One dad had an attorney who went the extra mile for him.
-She made sure that the father understood the court process and his rights and that services were provided to him in Spanish.
+One dad had an attorney who made sure that the father understood his rights and that services were provided to him in Spanish.

 The attorney always called the father a few days before the court hearing to review his progress and ask if he had questions.
-She arrived early to court and case conferences so she could sit with the parent and provide support and guidance.
 After court, she explained what steps to take next and encouraged him to call her if he had questions or concerns.
-It was a wonderful experience to see how this attorney advocated for her client.
+It was wonderful to see how this attorney advocated for her client.

 Proud to Help Parents

 Now I am a Parent Advocate at the Detroit Center for Family Advocacy.
-Our mission is to keep kids out of foster care and reduce the number of children that are in care by providing legal assistance, support and resources to families.
+Our mission is to reduce the number of children in foster care by providing legal assistance, support and resources to families.

-Each family has a team – an attorney a social worker and myself, the parent advocate, Together we work with families to solve legal issues that put their children at risk of entering foster care or staying in the system.
-We help parents identify their needs, set goals and find support in their communities.
+Each family has a team—an attorney, a social worker and myself, the parent advocate.
+Together we help parents identify their needs, set goals and find support in their communities.
+We work with families to solve legal issues that put their children at risk of entering foster care or staying in the system.
+I see the difference it can make when families have a strong legal team in their corner.
+Children really do come home faster when families get the help they need.